20 Popular Chain Grocery Stores For Meat, Ranked

 In terms of both quality and selection, few grocery stores are able to match that of Whole Foods.
 Now, you will likely pay a premium price for the meat sold at the upscale grocer, but if you're looking for a unique cut, beef that is dry-aged, or you just want to surround yourself with excellent quality and selection, you can't go wrong with Whole Foods.

-The chain offers a lengthy list of standards for its meat department on the company website.
+The chain offers a lengthy list of standards for its meat department.
 That checklist includes no antibiotics or added growth hormones for any Whole Foods meats.
 Stores also offer meats that are sourced from local farms.
 However, keep in mind that if a selection doesn't carry the "local" label, it may be sourced from a brand that is under the banners of Tyson and Perdue, two massive meat producers in the U.S. that companies like Walmart use.

 2. Wegmans

-This location only does you any good if you live in the Northeastern United States (more specifically around New York state, although you can find them elsewhere.
+This location only does you any good if you live in the Northeastern United States (more specifically around New York state, although you can find them elsewhere).
 Since 2011, Wegmans has had an exclusive contract with Senterfitt Farms.
-Senterfitt Farms is based out of Vermont, and all of the beef is grass-fed and grazed naturally on the property.
-The farm also does not use hormones or antibiotics in its animals.
-While the majority of beef does come from Senterfitt Farms, Wegmans also works with 80 regional farmers spread throughout the Northeast, all of which provide the regional grocery chain with 100% grass-fed beef.
+Senterfitt Farms is based out of Virginia.
+The farm doesn't use hormones or antibiotics on its animals.
+While some of the store's beef comes from Senterfitt Farms, Wegmans also works with regional farmers spread throughout the Northeast, which allows it to offer a range of grass-fed beef options.

-Wegmans is one of the few grocery stores that have a specific connection with its farms and ranch.
-So, when you purchase beef from Wegmans, you know exactly where it is from.
-All of the other meats, whether it be chicken, pork, or lamb, come from regional farms located in Pennsylvania, Virginia, Massachusetts, and New York.
+Wegmans is one of the few grocery stores that have a specific connection with its farms and ranches.
+So, when you purchase beef from Wegmans, chance's are that you'll get to see where it's sourced from.
+All of the other meats, whether it be chicken, pork, or lamb, come from regional farms located near the stores themselves.
 Thanks to its regional meat producers as well as the ability to directly track what farms and ranches the meat comes from, Wegmans is one of the best places to buy your meat.

 1. Sprouts

 If you haven't been in Sprouts before, just think of it like a Whole Foods, only larger.
-Sprouts have on hand an excellent fresh produce selection, as well as possibly the best displays of meat.
-Whether you need lamb, beef, pork, turkey, heck, even duck, or other meat options, you're going to find it at Sprouts.
+Sprouts have an excellent fresh produce selection on-hand, as well as possibly the best displays of meat.
+Whether you need lamb, beef, pork, turkey, heck, even duck, you're going to find it at Sprouts.
 Sprouts might not be as readily available as Whole Foods, but if there's one in the area, take advantage of its meat offering.